 On August 26 it began to rapidly intensify; with such speed and ferocity that meteorologists were taken aback and could only look at their screens and violently thumb them:

 “This isn’t working.
 That makes no sense.
 The sensors must be off.”

-By August 29, Katrina had transformed into a Catagory 5 Hurricane and that very day it made its second landfall over southeast Louisiana and Mississippi.
+By August 29, Katrina had transformed into a Category 5 Hurricane, and that very day it made its second landfall over southeast Louisiana and Mississippi.
 Katrina ended causing more than $125 billion in damage, especially in the city of New Orleans and the neighboring areas, and over 1,200 deaths.
 It is the most expensive tropical cyclone on record, tying with Hurricane Harvey in 2017.

 Flooding, caused mainly as an outcome of engineering flaws in the flood protection system of New Orleans’ levees, was one of the main culprits of the disaster.
 The storm surge, coupled with the all-around madness of a hurricane, snapped the levees around the city of Big Easy; this precipitated most of the loss of lives.
 Eventually, 80% of the city, was inundated for weeks.
 The flooding also devastated most of New Orleans’ transport and communication facilities, leaving tens of thousands of souls who had not abandoned the city before landfall stranded with little access to food, shelter, or basic necessities.

 The emergency response from federal, state, and local governments was universally scrutinized and criticized.
 Hundreds of government officials were either fired or were asked to hand in their resignation due to public outcry.
-Lousiana Government, FEMA director Micheal D. Brown, and President George W. Bush were particularly held in content due to their slow response not only during the hurricane but after the crisis.
+Louisiana Government, FEMA director Micheal D. Brown, and President George W. Bush were particularly held in contempt due to their slow response not only during the hurricane but after the crisis.

 The Ghosts Of Katrina